The Different Types of Car Insurance Coverage

 - Personal Injury Protection: Personal injury protection (PIP) covers medical expenses for you and/or passengers in your vehicle up to a certain limit per accident and/or per passenger.
 This is similar to medical payments coverage (MedPay).

 - Collision Coverage: Collision insurance repairs damages to your own car.
-You can use this coverage even when someone else causes the accident, and your insurer will pay for your damage and then pursue the other driver’s insurance for reimbursement.
+You can use collision coverage even when someone else causes the accident, and your insurer will pay for your damage and then pursue the other driver’s insurance for reimbursement.

-- Uninsured Motorist / Underinsured Motorist: Damage to your vehicle caused by a driver with too little insurance coverage, or no insurance coverage.
+- Uninsured Motorist Coverage/ Underinsured Motorist Coverages: Damage to your vehicle caused by a driver with too little insurance coverage, or no insurance coverage.

 - Rental Car Reimbursement: Rental car insurance will pay for the cost of a rental vehicle up to a certain limit per day, typically $25 or $50 per day.

 - Transportation Reimbursement: The cost of taxi or bus fare from the scene of the accident to your home and/or rental car agency, and sometimes hotel expenses if you are involved in an accident far from home.